stephano88/WearablePack-AndroidWear/samples/QuoteDiscountApproval/README.md

 This sample Android Wear application pushes notifications for Quote Discount Approvals from Salesforce.com to an Android Wear device.

-To learn more about the architecture and code visit: TODO
+To learn more about the architecture and code visit: https://github.com/developerforce/WearablePack-AndroidWear

 To get this sample application running you will need:
 * An Android 4.3 or newer phone